bahrus/be-scoped/README.md

 What this does:

-"Attaches itself" into the "ish" view models that are attached to the table and tr elements:
+"Attaches itself" into the "ish" view models that are attached (by mount-observer) to the table and tr elements:

 ```JavaScript